Kirtijha083/Personal-Portfolio-Website/readme.md

 # Sections

-- **Home:** A brief introduction and navigation to other sections of the website.
+1. Home: A brief introduction and navigation to other sections of the website.

-- **About:** Details about my background, experience, and expertise in web development.
+2. About: Details about my background, experience, and expertise in web development.

--**Skills:** A showcase of the programming languages, frameworks, and tools I am proficient in.
+3. Skills: A showcase of the programming languages, frameworks, and tools I am proficient in.

--**Projects:** Highlights of the key projects I have worked on, demonstrating my development capabilities.
+4. Projects: Highlights of the key projects I have worked on, demonstrating my development capabilities.

--**Contact:** Information on how to reach out to me for opportunities or inquiries.
+5. Contact: Information on how to reach out to me for opportunities or inquiries.

 # Features
--**Animations:** Engaging animations are used to enhance the user experience and make the portfolio interactive.
+1. Animations: Engaging animations are used to enhance the user experience and make the portfolio interactive.

--**Interactive Elements:** Smooth scrolling, hover effects, and button animations create an intuitive navigation experience.
+2. Interactive Elements: Smooth scrolling, hover effects, and button animations create an intuitive navigation experience.

 # Technologies Used

--**HTML5:** Provides the structure of the website.
+1. HTML5: Provides the structure of the website.
--**CSS3:** Used for styling and layout, ensuring a visually appealing design.
+2. CSS3: Used for styling and layout, ensuring a visually appealing design.
--**JavaScript:** Implements interactive elements and animations for a dynamic user experience.
+3. JavaScript: Implements interactive elements and animations for a dynamic user experience.

 # How to Use
 1. Clone or download the repository.